mialana/amyliu.dev/src/content/projects/Houdini_Ruins_Terrain_Toolset/index.md

 ## Method

 This project is my first large-scale Houdini project.
 The development process began with self-study through online tutorial series, evolving into building original networks as I became more comfortable with Houdini’s procedural workflow.
-Decisions were guided by the constraints of the Game Art Challenge, which required exclusive use of Houdini and Copernicus, encouraging a deeper understanding of native workflows.
+Decisions were guided by the constraints of the SideFX 2025 Game Art Challenge, which required exclusive use of Houdini and Copernicus, encouraging a deeper understanding of native workflows.

 ### RTT Main Terrain